 But the security market is extensive: Burglary detection systems are available for domestic, commercial, and industrial buildings of any kind and size.
 They can be as simple or complex as required, with plenty of additional accessories to add.
 Business owners must ask the right questions to avoid spending too much on intrusion detection equipment and ongoing monitoring.

 But which questions are that?
 Here's what you need to know to choose the right burglar alarm system for your business.

 Finding the right burglar alarm system for your property is key to effectively protecting your employees and assets from break-ins and related damage.
 Depending on the size of your business facility, the number of offices, and the value of your assets, one or more anti-burglary systems may be appropriate.

 Most burglar alarm systems on the market are available for the interior and exterior.
-They consist of a control panel, several detectors of varying types, and a switch for activating and deactivating or arming and disarming the system.
+They consist of a control panel, several different detectors, and a switch for activating, deactivating, or arming and disarming the system.
 When someone attempts unauthorized access, motion detectors, glass-break sensors, or magnetic contacts signal an alarm.
-Acoustic devices that sound a loud alarm (sirens, buzzers, beepers), optical devices (rotating flashing light, warning light), and broadcast devices can be used for this purpose.
+Acoustic devices that sound loud alarms (sirens, buzzers, beepers), optical devices (rotating flashing lights, warning lights), and broadcast devices can be used for this purpose.

 Wired vs. wireless: The pros and cons

 When choosing an intruder alarm system, you may be confronted with this question at a very stage.